 - Check-ins, etc.

-Identifying where consumers come from is important to delivering relevant ads.
+Identifying where consumers come from is important for delivering relevant ads.
 DMPs are useful for recording and identify where a visitor’s IP address is from.

 In behavioral targeting, DMPs and other marketing programs collect demographic segmentation data, like: